Stocks end mostly higher, enough for S&P 500 to set record

 AP Business Writers

-WeWork rose 6.7% in its second attempt to become a publicly traded company.
-The company, which provides shared workspaces, had a spectacular collapse during its first attempt to do so two years ago and is emerging after the pandemic closed millions of square feet of office space.

-Investors are reviewing the latest earnings reports with supply chain problems and the impact from rising inflation as a key focus.
-Many companies have warned that the supply chain issues and overall higher costs will hurt operations and Wall Street is trying to gauge just how much it will sting corporate profit growth and margins.
+“The market is getting used to the idea that inflation is going to run hotter and be higher than it was pre-pandemic,” said Liz Young, chief investment strategist at SoFi.

-Companies seem to be managing those higher costs and encouraging investors who had been uncertain in a very choppy market for weeks, said Sam Stovall, chief investment strategist at CFRA.
+Companies seem to be managing those higher costs, which is encouraging investors who had been uncertain in a very choppy market for weeks, said Sam Stovall, chief investment strategist at CFRA.

+Tesla rose 3.3% after reporting encouraging third-quarter profits, despite parts shortages and shipping delays.
+Footwear company Crocs vaulted 9.3% after reporting solid third-quarter results, noting it has taken steps to navigate its own supply chain headaches.

 “Investors were willing to rotate rather than retreat while they waited for better news to take bigger and longer-term positions,” he said.

-Wall Street is also concerned that rising inflation will eventually force more companies to raise prices on goods, which could result in lower consumer spending and a stalled economic recovery.
+Wall Street is also concerned that rising inflation will force more companies to raise prices on goods, which could result in lower consumer spending and a stalled economic recovery.
+Procter & Gamble, which has already been raising prices on baby, home and fabric care products amid rising commodity and freight costs, said this week it will also start boost prices on a range of other goods, including skin care and oral care products.
+Last week, Delta Air Lines warned that rising fuel prices will lead to a “modest” loss in the fourth quarter.

-Several carmakers and automotive products companies are making gains following Tesla’s latest earnings.
-Ford rose 2.6% and AutoZone rose 2.3%.

-IBM slumped 8.6% after reporting quarterly revenue that fell shy of analysts’ forecasts.

 European markets closed lower and Asian markets ended mixed.